 Factors to consider when buying the best food processor

 We get it, a food processor makes life easier, at least in the kitchen!
-If you are a first-time buyer or your trusty food processor has finally failed you, read the factors you need to consider below to make sure you know what to look for.
+If you are a first-time buyer or your trusty food maker has finally failed you, read the factors you need to consider below to make sure you know what to look for.

 Do not settle for cheap processors that do nothing but puree potato soup.
 Look for one that can handle the tough jobs like chopping raw vegetables (carrots, broccoli, etc.), kneading stiff doughs and grating hard cheese.
-If you buy a food processor that’s not powerful enough, you’ll risk burning out the motor when you run it too long or hard.
+If you can’t buy powerful enough, you’ll risk burning out the motor when you run it too long or hard.
 For a full-sized food processor, go for one that has a motor of at least 600 watts.
 However, if you are not going to use your food processor that often or if you will only use it to chop garlic, onions and whatnot, a cheaper unit will serve you well.

 The basic food processor only has one motor speed, and it usually has a small chute at the top that allows you to easily add ingredients.
 The pusher that comes with the unit fits into the tube and it helps you insert larger items without cutting your fingers.
 Always choose a model that has a “pulse” button to give a small gush of power.
 This will come in handy when kneading biscuit dough or when you want a rough chop for your veggies.
-If you can afford it, look for a food processor that has a modern smooth touch pad for the controls.
+If you can afford it, look for a modern smooth touch pad for the controls.
 This is easier to clean than raised buttons.

 A 3-cup food processor is big enough for you to make sauces, dips, pesto, purees, and salsa.
 It can also handle enough pie dough to make 1 to 2 pies.
 A 20-cup food processor on the other hand is great in a restaurant kitchen.
 The size that’s best for you should be based on the number of people you cook for and what types of recipes you frequently prepare.
-A family of four will be well served with an 11-cup food processor.
+A family of four will be well served with an 11-cup.

 Attachments and Accessories

 Most high-end food processors come with a variety of attachments that will allow you to maximize the use of the machine.
 Some units include different sizes of work bowls, blades, and disks.
 The selection of blades and disks can grate food at various degrees of thickness.
-Some food processors have attachments that will let you use the machine as a citrus juicer.
+Some have attachments that will let you use the machine as a citrus juicer.
 Don’t get too excited with all the added attachments though.
 It’s still important to consider whether you would actually use them or not.